johnhuang-cn/AngularSEO/README.md

 # How it works?

-* When web application started and received the fisrst request, AngularSEO will start a crawler to crawl the whole site, and generate a static version of the site in a cache folder.
+* When web application started and received the first request, AngularSEO will start a crawler to crawl the whole site, and generate a static version of the site in a cache folder.
 * AngularSEO filter will check the User-Agent keyword in http header to identify if the request is from search engine robot.
 * If it is a robot request, AngularSEO filter will response with a static page instead
 * All hashbang links in the page will be well transformed to normal links. e.g. http://www.abc.com/#!/about -> http://www.abc.com/_23_21/about.
 So the hashbang links would also be crawled normally.